Netlify CMS is a React application, using Redux for state management with immutable data structures (immutable.js).

 getAsset selector via props.
 Displaying the media (or its URI) for the user should always be done via

-getAsset, as it returns an AssetProxy that can return the correct value for both medias already persisted on the server and cached media not yet uploaded.
+getAsset, as it returns a Promise that resolves to an AssetProxy that can return the correct value for both medias already persisted on the server and cached media not yet uploaded.

 The actual persistence of the content and medias inserted into the control component is delegated to the backend implementation.
 The backend will be called with the updated values and a list of assetProxy objects for each field of the entry, and should return a promise that can resolve into the persisted entry object and the list of the persisted media URIs.